chharvey/bangs/DOC.md

 `-z`       | `0`, if applicable

 Every property has support for the values `initial` and `inherit`.
-Therefore each set of classes has bangs that uses the corresponding suffixes.
+Therefore each set of classes has bangs that use the corresponding suffixes.
 For example, the classes `.-d-0` and `.-d-i` have `display: initial;` and `display: inherit;` respectively.
 These classes and such classes for all properties are not listed for brevity.